 The ‘Holika' bonfire that is lit on Holika Dahan is the symbolic victory of good over evil.

-Krishna happily did so and since then on this day, which marks the day of Holi, people colour others’ faces as a gesture of love.
-People also worship and then smear the deities of Radha and Krishna with colours.
+Krishna happily did so and since then on this day, which marks the day of Holi, people color others’ faces as a gesture of love.
+People also worship and then smear the deities of Radha and Krishna with colors.

-The legend of Hiranyakashyap and Prahlad reassure the people of the victory of good over evil.
+The legend of Hiranyakashyap and Prahlad reassures the people of the victory of good over evil.
 It lays stress on the importance of devotion to God and of following a virtuous life.

 This is also the time when the fields are in full bloom and the farmers come together to rejoice in anticipation of celebrating a good harvest.
 Thus, this festival is also called ‘Vasant Mahotsav’.

 Holi, as a festival, has rich social significance as it helps to strengthen the secular fabric of our country.
-The festival brings together people from different religions and socio-economic background.
-Enmity of any kind is put aside on this day and everyone hugs each other while applying colours.
+The festival brings together people from different religions and socio-economic backgrounds.
+Enmity of any kind is put aside on this day and everyone hugs each other while applying colors.
 Holi, is thus a day to forgive and forget animosity.